 Whilst most of us were relaxing over the extended Christmas break, one group was hard at work.
 Ransomware attackers have caused chaos and disruption across the globe over recent years, but in the past few weeks we’ve seen the emergence of a new spin on the business model that has worked so well for so long.
 As we enter a new decade, UK businesses must now combat the risk of hackers stealing sensitive corporate data before encrypting it.

 It will raise the stakes significantly for IT security teams and demand a keener focus on preventative strategies, rather than relying on “backup and be damned”.
-With big-name firms like Travelex already under attack, there’s no time to hang around.
+Ransomware in 2020 remains a huge threat and with big-name firms like Travelex already under attack, there’s no time to hang around.

 An Insurance Policy

 Data theft and ransomware are nothing new.
-In the past, ransomware has been used by threat groups as a smokescreen designed to cover their tracks after a major information heist.
+In the past, previous generations of ransomware were used by threat groups as a smokescreen designed to cover their tracks after a major information heist.
 Wiper variants like GoldenEye, LockerGaga and Shamoon and MBR-encrypting ransomware help to do this by destroying any forensic evidence that may otherwise help investigators.
 One notable example was the ONI ransomware used to conceal a sophisticated hacking operation targeting Japanese companies back in 2017.